Speaking English With an Accent

 1. Listen Carefully

-It is important to develop your listening skills by paying careful attention to how native speakers of English pronounce words and how they stress sentences.
+To improve your English pronunciation, it’s important to develop your listening skills by paying careful attention to how native speakers of English pronounce words and how they stress sentences.

 Listen carefully to the intonation in English.